justinhambleton/sessionm-demo-utils/README.md

 # SessionM Demo Utils

 ## Overview
 This collection of python scripts are designed to interact with specific Sessionm demo environments, primarily to generate randomized customer and transaction data in bulk.
-These scripts also aid in diagnosing campaign specific use cases as well as simulate anomalous conditions for SessionM's Anamoly Detection reporting.
+These scripts also aid in diagnosing campaign specific use cases as well as simulate anomalous conditions for SessionM's Anomaly Detection reporting.

 The scripts are organized into the following categories: